pratikpokharel3/penwrite/README.md

-# Codeforge – A CodePen Clone
+# Penwrite – A CodePen Clone

-Codeforge is a HTML, CSS, & JavaScript playground app inspired by the original [CodePen](https://codepen.io/pen/) website.
-The idea and concept behind Codeforge is simple; test your HTML, CSS, & JavaScript code all at one place. 👍
+Penwrite is a HTML, CSS, & JavaScript playground app inspired by the original [CodePen](https://codepen.io/pen/) website.
+The idea and concept behind Penwrite is simple; test your HTML, CSS, & JavaScript code all at one place. 👍

 **Note:**
 This project is intended for educational purpose only.